mariavinaq/codex/README.md

    1. [Download the zip file of the server repository](https://github.com/mariavinaq/codex-server)
    2. Open the folder in VSCode
    3. Open the terminal and use command `npm install`
-   4. Create a .env file using the .env.example
+   4. Create a `.env` file using the `.env.example`
-   5. Create a new schema on MySQL Workbench using the saame DB_NAME from .env
+   5. Create a new schema on MySQL Workbench using the same `DB_NAME` from .env
    6. In the terminal, use command `npm run migrate`
    7. Then, use command `npm run seed`
    8. Then, use command run `npm start`